 WHAT ARE THE SYMPTOMS OF CROHN’S DISEASE?

 Most commonly, Crohn’s disease appears as abdominal disease (affecting the small or large intestine), as anorectal disease (affecting the anus and/or rectum), or as both.
-Onset and symptoms vary widely from patient to patient.
-The abdominal symptoms may include intestinal cramping, pain, persistent diarrhea or constipation, bleeding with bowel movements, fever, fatigue, and weight loss.
+Onset and symptoms vary widely and may include intestinal cramping, pain, persistent diarrhea or constipation, bleeding with bowel movements, fever, fatigue, and weight loss.
 Not all of the symptoms will appear in every patient.
 Occasionally, the onset of Crohn's disease is sudden and severe; the patient quickly becomes very sick, and surgery is required immediately.

 Some patients with Crohn’s disease develop a fistula, which is an abnormal passageway between the bowel and other body parts including bowel loops, other organs, and/or skin surfaces.
 Fistulas can form between loops of bowel, between bowel and bladder, between bowel and vagina, or between bowel and skin.
 The anorectal symptoms include anal pain, and/or drainage from the perianal area.
 These symptoms may also be caused by a persistent perianal abscess (pocket of infection) or anal fissure (painful cleft or groove).